 Attention Deficit Hyperactivity Disorder (ADHD) -

-The private assessment, diagnosis and treatment involves -
+The private assessment, diagnosis and treatment involve -

 - A full developmental and clinical/social history